Skip to content

 backend/api/bundle_builder.py is the orchestrator.
 It pulls:

-• assemble_bundle_data(user) — gathers the user's snapshots, merkle roots, OTS receipts, and writing stats into a single data structure.
+• assemble_bundle_data(user, *, reveals=None) — gathers the user's snapshots, merkle roots, OTS receipts, and writing stats into a single data structure.
+The optional reveals argument is a {ciphertext_ref: reveal_key_hex} map the client posted along with the bundle request; eligible v2 leaves get a LeafReveal entry attached to their root.

 • canonical_bundle_json(data) in backend/api/bundle.py — produces a deterministic, sorted-keys UTF-8 JSON payload.
 Content-addressed via bundle_identifier_hex (SHA-256 of the canonical bytes).